mattermost/mattermost-plugin-servicenow/README.md

 - Creating/editing subscriptions to get notifications for ServiceNow record changes using wizards.
 - Ability to open the create/edit subscription modal through UI or by using slash commands.
 - Ability to create a record or bulk subscription.
-- A record subscription is for subscribing to changes to a specific record and a Bulk subscription allows subscribing to all records of a particular type.
+- A record subscription is for subscribing to changes in a specific record and a Bulk subscription allows subscribing to all records of a particular type.
 - Supported record types - incident, problem, change_request.
 - Supported events:
   * State changed